fly-lang/fly/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl03.rst

 JIT'ing.
 By giving each function the same name as what the user specifies, we can use the LLVM symbol table to resolve function names for us.

-Once we have the function to call, we recursively codegen each argument that is to be passed in, and create an LLVM `call instruction <../../LangRef.html#call-instruction>`_.
+Once we have the function to call, we recursively GenStmt each argument that is to be passed in, and create an LLVM `call instruction <../../LangRef.html#call-instruction>`_.
 Note that LLVM uses the native C calling conventions by default, allowing these calls to also call into